Showing posts with label quail. Show all posts

 Langoustine – A Dublin Bay prawn

-There is no meat in the head of a Dublin Bay Prawn and little or none in the claws.
+There is no meat in the head of a Dublin Bay Prawn and little or none in the

 The only meat is in the tail.

 Suprême de Volaille Farci a la Tapenade, Jus Corsé - Breast of chicken flavored with tapenade and served with the natural cooking juices.
-The tapenade used here for flavor is the popular Provençal anchoyade spread, made with anchovies, olives, garlic, olive oil, and added capers.
+The tapenade used here for flavor is a Provençal anchoyade spread, made with anchovies, olives, garlic, olive oil, and added capers.
 The Provençal word for capers is tapéno, and so when we add capers to an anchoyade, we have a tapenade.

 -----------